 In my previous post The Role of Artificial Intelligence and Machine Learning in Digital Transformation, I provided an introduction to Machine Learning (ML) and Artificial Intelligence (AI).
 In this post, we will build on that knowledge and take a look at why they are necessary capabilities in order for an organisation to reach a mature digital state.

 Continue reading “Why Machine Learning and Artificial Intelligence Are Necessary To Achieve A Mature Digital State”

 Every company or individual providing a product or service believes that they’re having a positive impact on their clients, but nothing is more reassuring than actual customer feedback.

-Continue reading “The Red Hat Training and Certification approach”
+Continue reading “Red Hat Training and Certification delivers real-world skills”